 A lot of SaaS companies are using a usage-based pricing model and don’t even realize it.
 If your customers don’t all pay a single, flat rate, it’s likely you’re using some sort of SaaS usage-based pricing model.
 Even if you don’t have pricing yet, you’ve probably even considered adding a usage component to your pricing.

 What is usage-based pricing?
 We define usage-based pricing as: A pricing model in which the amount that a customer pays is affected by how much or how many of something a customer uses.
+Although similar to usage-based billing, usage based pricing is simply the way in which a customer’s bill might increase or decrease based on usage.
 Here’s a look at some pricing pages with a usage component to pricing:

 It’s important to realize that with pricing, the more granular you get, the easier your pricing actually is to understand.
 As you remove options, it become more clear to customers which pricing plan they fit in to.
 As a result, as you break down your pricing to charge for usage, you can appeal to more customer segments.
 Customers of all sizes have a pricing plan that caters precisely to their needs.